judsonlmoore/judsonlmoore.com/_posts/travel/destinations/morocco/2017-04-12-book-a-riad-morocco.markdown

 Every riad I have looked at has advertised Wi-Fi, but you should **take that with a grain of salt**.
 Even if there is Wi-Fi, there is likely only a trickle of internet bandwidth.
 If you are relying on your lodging to provide you with the internet for uploading your days' worth of selfies, this might not work out so well.
 Likewise, if you need to be connected to the Internet for work or other purposes, then a riad is likely not going to be the best fit for you.

-{% cloudinary /assets/images/2017/04/riad-in-morocco-4.jpg alt="Daytime view of the courtyard at a riad in Morocco" description="" %}
+{% cloudinary default /assets/images/2017/04/riad-in-morocco-4.jpg alt="Daytime view of the courtyard at a riad in Morocco" description="" %}

 ### 5. Is the room on the first floor?